Filopaludina martensi

-Filopaludina martensi is a species of large freshwater snail with a gill and an operculum, an aquatic gastropod mollusk in the family Viviparidae.
+Filopaludina martensi is a species of large freshwater snail with a gill and an operculum, an aquatic gastropod mollusc in the family Viviparidae.

 Description

 The shape of the shell is ovate-conic.
 The apex is acute and violet-black in colour.
 The umbilicus of the shell is very narrow.
 There are fine spiral lines on the shell.
 The color of the shell is green or dark brown-blackish.
-The shell has 6-7 convex whorls.
+The shell has 6–7 convex whorls.
 Whorls are with upper spiral lines, some are obsolescently sculptured.
 The last whorl is swollen.

 The aperture is oblique, ovately rounded.
 The aperture is cerulean-white in colour.
 The upper part of the aperture is not acute.
 The peristome is straight, thick, blunt, often outwardly blackish.

 The width of the shell is up to 31 mm.
 The height of the shell is up to 55 mm.
 The length of the aperture is up to 21 mm.

 The operculum has the color of horn with golden shining and it is widely ovate.
 There are concentric lines on the operculum.